 What does independence mean in PR?

 An independent PR agency may have a lower overhead than a mega-firm, but many are substantial in size and depth.
-A focus on size missed the point.
+A focus on size misses the point.
 In my view, independence is cultural.
 It signals an openness to fresh approaches and a resilient attitude about rejection and failure.
 Most importantly, it’s about an entrepreneurial way of approaching the work.

 What’s more, it translates into real and tangible benefits for clients.
 Here are the most important ones in my view.